petter-holmberg/cpp-ref/classes.md

     Private inheritance, models the "has-a", or "is-implemented-in-terms-of" relationship.
 It's usually inferior to composition, but it makes sense when a derived class needs access to protected base class members or needs to redefine inherited virtual functions.
 [Meyers05](#Meyers05) §39

-    Unlike composition, private inheritance can enable the *Empty Base Optimization*. {19} This can be important for library developers who strive to minimize object sizes.
+    Unlike composition, private inheritance can enable the [Empty Base Optimization](#EBO).
+This can be important for library developers who strive to minimize object sizes.
 [Meyers05](#Meyers05) §39

 3. Protected inheritance